MDHamel/ez-terminal-image-converter/README.md

 ## Set Up (for Windows)
 This is how I set it up on my device:
-1. [Download the program](https://github.com/MDHamel/ez-terminal-image-converter/releases) folder somewhere onto your PC.
+1. [Download the program](https://github.com/MDHamel/ez-terminal-image-converter/releases) zip and unzip it somewhere onto your PC.
    1. Note the file path for the `EzTerminalImageConverter/image-conversion.py` (right-click, 'Copy as Path')
    2. pip install the requirements:
    `pip install pillow`